 The results of Eyelid Surgery are long lasting, but they may be affected by your heredity and lifestyle factors.

 Removal of fat from your eyelids, which is usually the cause of puffiness and bags, is permanent, and these conditions generally will not recur.
 The skin continues to age, however, and skin laxity along the fine wrinkling of the eyelid area may, at some point, return.
 Sometimes a loss of tone in the forehead causes additional sagging of the eyebrows, which mimics a recurrence of drooping upper eyelids.
 This condition can be resolved by pursuing a secondary eyelid lift or forehead lift in Burlington.

 Even though the aging process continues, patients are usually happy with their appearance for many years following eyelid surgery.
 Some patients find that they want to make additional improvements at a later time.

-As one of the leading Burlington cosmetic surgeons, Dr. Douglas Grace appreciates the importance of proper post-surgical care.
-This is why he will ask you to return to The Grace Clinic at prescribed intervals for follow up with the Nurse, at which time your progress will be evaluated.
+As one of the leading Burlington cosmetic surgeons, Dr. Douglas Grace and Dr. Tutino appreciate the importance of proper post-surgical care.
+This is why they will ask you to return to The Grace Clinic at prescribed intervals for follow up with the Nurse, at which time your progress will be evaluated.

-Please remember that the relationship with Dr. Grace and The Grace Clinic will not end when you leave the operating room.
+Please remember that the relationship with Dr. Grace, Dr. Tutino, and The Grace Clinic will not end when you leave the operating room.
 If you have questions or concerns during your recovery, or need additional information about your eyelid lift surgery, please feel free to contact The Grace Clinic.
-Please do not hesitate to contact Dr. Grace if you would like more information about other facial rejuvenation procedures he offers, such as brow lift, neck lift and facelift in Burlington.
+Please do not hesitate to contact Dr. Grace or Dr. Tutino if you would like more information about other facial rejuvenation procedures he offers, such as brow lift, neck lift and facelift in Burlington.